benhg/JULIA-Take-2/README.md

 3. If we run out of memory trying to do step 2, repeat it but only using one sample at a time, to create 22 sets of outputs
 4. Examine the results and decide next steps.

+Currently, we are at step 2, and not having memory problems yet.

 ## Notes

 To execute one of the python scripts on slurm, use "slurm_run.sh" script: